ovh/docs/pages/account/billing/manage-payment-methods/guide.en-gb.md

 ![choose-payment-method](images/choose-payment-method.png){.thumbnail}

 Follow the the steps for saving a payment method.
-In the first step, you are asked to tick the `I want to select this as my default payment method as soon as it is validated`{.action}, so that it is used for future orders and automatic payments.
+In the first step, you are asked to check the option `I want to select this as my default payment method as soon as it is validated`{.action}, so that it is used for future orders and automatic payments.

 #### Payment card

 ![credit-card](images/credit-card.png){.thumbnail}

-To register a new bank card, you will be redirected to our payment provider's secure interface.
+To register a new credit card, you will be redirected to our payment provider's secure interface.
 A small amount of money is deducted from your bank account to check your card details and their validity.<br>
 No amount will be charged and your credit card will be activated in a few minutes.

 #### Paypal account